bumbu/svg-pan-zoom/README.md

 * onPan and onZoom event handlers
 * On-screen zoom controls

-It works cross-browser and supports both inline SVGs and SVGs in HTML 'object' or 'embed' elements.
+It works cross-browser and supports both inline SVGs and SVGs in HTML `object` or `embed` elements.

 > If you're looking for version 2.3.x you can find it in [v2.3.x branch](https://github.com/ariutta/svg-pan-zoom/tree/v2.3.x)